 The sages of ancient times devised four paths of yoga to suit different approaches to life.
 These four yogas are not exclusive to each other and are incorporated as a synthesis in the teaching at our Ashrams.

-Karma yoga is the yoga of action; it teaches us the secret of work, how to work and serve selflessly without attachment, egoism and expectation of reward.
-It is the yoga of selfless service to society in all its aspects, family, work, school, friends.
+Karma yoga teaches us how to work and serve selflessly without attachment, egoism and expectation of reward.
 We learn to serve others with tolerance and patience, with no feeling of grudge or remorse, nor to expect thanks or gratitude or appreciation for our actions.
-We experience the immeasurable joy of work for work’s sake, and of service to all.
+We experience the immeasurable joy of work for work’s sake and of service to all.
 Acting selflessly, with the attitude of service purifies the heart, removes selfishness and prepares us for some of the higher practices of yoga.

-Raja yoga is the practice of controlling the mind, leading to meditation and the super-conscious state.
-It attracts those of an analytical, scientific temperament and consists of eight limbs or steps.
-Based on the Yoga Sutras of Patanjali, raja yoga outlines the process of attaining stillness of the mind.
-It takes us through each step from laying a firm foundation of ethical behaviour (yamas), through personal disciplining of the mind (niyamas), controlling the body and breath (asana and pranayama) control of the senses (pratyahara), concentration (dharana), meditation (dhyana) to the final step of the super-conscious state (samadhi).
+Raja yoga is the practice of controlling the mind, leading to meditation and higher levels of consciousness.
+Based on the Yoga Sutras of Patanjali, raja yoga outlines an eight-step process of attaining stillness of the mind.
+It takes us through each step from laying a firm foundation of ethical behaviour to the final step of the super-conscious state (samadhi).